In the Wendy’s Kitchen, with Jenna and Eryn

 Meet Jenna and Eryn, two dynamic millennials who love the opportunity they have to bring really delicious and satisfying menu items to life.
 You can thank Eryn for the recently “renovated” Grilled Chicken Sandwich and Jenna for the Power Mediterranean Salad that is packed with protein and comes in at 450 calories…fully loaded (yeah, that means TWO packets of dressing).

-When Liliana and Bry asked us to write this blog, we found that we shared a similar passion for why we got into “Product Development” (aka creating the items that make it on Wendy’s menu) which is the desire to create healthier food for consumers without sacrificing flavor.
+When we were asked us to write this blog, we found that we shared a similar passion for why we got into “Product Development” (aka creating the items that make it on Wendy’s menu) which is the desire to create healthier food for consumers without sacrificing flavor.
 Working at Wendy’s is a dream job for both of us as we have the opportunity to create Deliciously Different food with the highest quality ingredients.

 But, let’s face it.
 When you decide that you WANT fast food you’re going to EAT fast food, so we think, why not make something that our consumers would feel great about eating?
 We looked at our menu and consumer data and that led us in the direction of where to start…